Cape parrot: Distribution and habitat

 The Cape parrot is endemic to South Africa.
 It occurs in Afromontane forests at moderate altitudes in eastern South Africa from the coastal escarpment near sea-level to the midlands at around 1000m.
 These forests occur as a series of small patches around the south and east of South Africa and are dominated by yellowwood trees (Podocarpus latifolius, Podocarpus falcatus and Podocarpus henkelii).
 Cape parrots have a disjunct distribution with the largest population around in the Amathole mountains of the Eastern Cape Province and extending east, with several large gaps, through the Mthatha escarpment and Pondoland in the Eastern Cape and the southern midlands of KwaZulu-Natal Province to Karkloof, near Pietermaritzburg.
 A very small population, of around 30 individuals occurs over 600 km to the north in the Magoebaskloof area of Limpopo Province.
 Cape parrots are absent from large areas of afromontane forests such as those along the southern coast of South Africa, near Knysna, the higher altitude Afromontane forests in the Drakensberg mountains of KwaZulu-Natal, or the moderate-altitude forests of northern KwaZulu-Natal province and Eswatini, which separate the KwaZulu-Natal midlands and Limpopo escarpment populations.
 All of these areas are within the dispersal range of the parrots and there are old records of Cape parrots from northern KwaZulu-Natal.

 Aviculture

 Over one hundred P. robustus parrots are kept as cage birds, most of which are wild-caught birds although they do breed reasonably well in captivity.
 To date there have not been any successful releases of captive birds and the survival of this species is dependent on habitat conservation to maintain wild populations.
 Trade and export of wild-caught Cape parrots from South Africa has been made illegal by the international CITES agreement (appendix list II) and by South African law.
-They are rare as pets, despite low-levels of ongoing illegal collection and trade.
-Those that are kept have demonstrated wonderful personalities, and a talking ability that rivals their larger cousin the grey parrot.
+They are regarded for their intelligence.
 A small trade still persists in the related Grey-headed and brown-necked parrots.